 Take a boat trip to Samiopoula

-Of course, you’re going to find those pockets of perfection on Samos, but if you want to experience a virtually uninhabited and pure landscape, then head for Samiopoula, the tiny satellite isle just off the south coast.
+Of course, you’re going to find pockets of perfection on Samos, but if you want to experience a virtually uninhabited and pure landscape, then head for Samiopoula, the tiny satellite isle just off the south coast.
 Boat trips leave from Pythagorio and take you to a verdant, low-lying island, with blue-green waters and a central beach called Psalida, where you can sunbathe on the fine white sand.
-Some boat trips have snorkeling equipment on board, but bring your own if you have it.
+Some boat trips have snorkelling equipment on board, but bring your own if you have it.
 The water is just amazing.

 Hike to a pair of heavenly beaches

 Samos is green and hilly which, for active nature lovers, means one thing: hiking.
 And if there’s one path to seek out, it’s from the village of Potami to a pair of unique cliff-fronted beaches, Mikro (Small) and Megalo (Big) Seitani.
 The walk isn’t difficult but, boy, is the scenery dramatic.
 You’ll pass through a forest of plane trees and ferns for about 1hr30mins until you get your first sight of the beaches.
 The tree-lined landscape plunges towards the sea.
 First a small cove of sand and pebbles and, a little further along, the long stretch of sand that makes up the big brother.

 Choose the one that appeals to you or visit both.
 But there are no facilities here, so make sure you pack lots of water and whatever you want for a picnic on the beach.
 A second hike from Potami is shorter and takes you over bridges and streams until you reach the Potami Waterfall, with pools where you can have a cooling swim surrounded by nature.